Rectiformer

 A rectiformer is a rectifier and transformer designed and built as a single entity for converting alternating current into direct current.
-It is piece of power systems equipment rather than an electronics component.
+It is a piece of power systems equipment rather than an electronic component.
 Rectiformers are used for supplying power to different field of ESP (electrostatic precipitator).
-Rectiformers are also used to create dc supply for Hall process cells in the aluminium smelting industry.
+Rectiformers are also used to create DC supply for Hall process cells in the aluminium smelting industry.

 Rectiformers are commonly found in electrowinning operations, where a direct current is required to convert base metal ions such as copper to a metal at the cathode.
 The passage of an electric current through a purified copper sulfate solution produces cathode copper.
 The equation is as follows: